 In a 2 oz. amber/dark dropper bottle combine…

 I bought these amber glass dropper bottles and my handy little label maker from Amazon because Prime, duh!
-You can use whatever you want, but I highly recommend a dark bottle as sunlight can damage the oils and keeping them in dark bottles keeps them safer for longer!
+You can use whatever you want, but I highly recommend a dark bottle as direct sunlight can damage the oils and keeping them in dark bottles keeps them safer for longer!

 How Much & How Often Should I Apply my Serum?